gonfva/gonfva.github.io/content/en/blog/2012-09-14-my-first-chrome-extensioni.md

 categories: Developer
 ---

-This afternoon I was preparing an interview I expect to have next week, and came to an interesting <a href="http://www.glassdoor.com/Overview/Working-at-S-and-P-EI_IE30287.11,18.htm">page with information about job selection process and companies inside information</a>.
+This afternoon I was preparing an interview I expect to have next week, and came to an interesting [page with information about job selection process and companies inside information](http://www.glassdoor.com/Overview/Working-at-S-and-P-EI_IE30287.11,18.htm).
 However, after surfing a bit, the inevitable, "become a registered member" started to bug me.

 And I got tired.